 This post may contain affiliate links.
 Please read our disclosure policy.

-Whether you’re looking for a comforting dessert to end a family meal or a show-stopping dish for your next gathering, this mixed berry cobbler promises to satisfy your cravings and impress your guests.
-Simple to make and absolutely delicious, it’s a treat that celebrates the bounty of the berry season in every bite.
+Whether you are looking for a comforting dessert to end a family meal or a show-stopping dish for your next gathering, this mixed berry cobbler promises to satisfy your cravings and impress your guests.
+It is one of those easy mixed berry cobbler recipes that looks fancy but could not be simpler to throw together.

-This specific one has strawberries, raspberries, blueberries, black berries, sour cherries, dark cherries, and a little lemon zest.
-We topped it all off with the best streusel topping of your life to balance out the textures of the soft berries.
+This specific one has strawberries, raspberries, blueberries, blackberries, sour cherries, dark cherries, and a little lemon zest.
+We topped it all off with the best streusel topping of your life to balance out the soft, syrupy berries.
 One of the best summer desserts out there!

 Since you are here and love simple recipes with juicy sweet berries, check out this Chilled Crumbl Berries and Cream Cookie Recipe, this Berry Chia Seed Parfait Recipe, or these Crumbl Blueberry Muffin Cookies with Streusel.

-Here are the ingredients for this easy berry cobbler recipe.
-Scroll down to the recipe card at the bottom of the page for the detailed ingredient measurements.
+Here are the ingredients for this easy mixed berry cobbler recipe.
+You can use fresh or frozen mixed berries, so this berry cobbler works year round.
+Scroll down to the recipe card at the bottom of the page for the exact measurements.

 Mixed Berry Filling